truemed/ModSecurityLog/README.md

 1. Unzip the files in the release to a folder.
 2. Run the `install.ps1` command (Open Powershell as Administrator).
 (This uses the `InstallUtil` from the .NET framework.)
 3. Open up Local Services (Control Panel > Administrative Tools > Services) and select "ModSecurityLog" and click "Start".
-If it does not start, update the permissions on the folder to allow the "Network Service" user read access.
+You may need to update the permissions on the folder to allow the "Network Service" user read access for the service to start.

 ## Configure ModSecurity